Red Hook WatchIndependent Community Resource

 1. Direct lines.
 Every appropriation line is routed to a service via analysis/abc_routing.yaml.
 OSC code 3120 (police) goes to police, 5110 (streets) to transportation, 1110 (court) to court, and so on.
 These stay where they are — no allocation needed.

-2. Benefits pool, allocated by payroll share.OSC 9010-series benefit lines (state retirement, FICA, workers comp, hospital/medical, employee benefit reserve) all pool into a single benefits bucket.
+2. Benefits pool, allocated by payroll share.OSC 9010-series benefit lines (FICA, Medicare, workers comp, employee benefit reserve) pool into a single benefits bucket.
 Each service's personal-services dollars as a fraction of total fund payroll becomes its share of the pool.
 If police is 60% of the fund's GF payroll, police gets 60% of the benefits pool.
+Two pension lines are exceptions, routed by which NYS retirement system actually covers the staff: PFRS(A9015, Police & Fire Retirement) is 100% police, since only sworn officers belong to it; ERS(A9010, the civilian Employees' Retirement System) is allocated on civilian payroll share only — sworn officers are in PFRS, not ERS, so charging police the full payroll share of ERS would over-allocate it.
+Likewise police-specific medical insurance is its own budget line, assigned 100% to police rather than pooled.

 3. Overhead pool, allocated the same way.
 Indirect general-government lines (1620 buildings, 1640 garage, 1680 IT, 1910 insurance, 1920 municipal dues, restricted-reserve transfers) pool into an overhead bucket, then split by payroll share.
 The Village FY26-27 case is the exception — see the jurisdiction-specific section below.